-28 May 2019－I was in Kotor, a small coastal town in Montenegro, all of 36 hours.
-So much as I'd like, I won't be giving you an in-depth Kotor travel guide.
-What I will do is provide you with all the Kotor tips you'll need to inspire you before you get here.
+I was in Kotor, Montenegro, a small coastal town, for all of 36 hours.
+As much as I’d like, I won’t be giving you an in-depth Kotor travel guide.

 I’d heard so much about Kotor but I tried to manage my expectations – no place is perfect, right?

-So I went with an open mind - and instantly fell in love.
-But like all loves, once in a while it can be rocky...
+So I went with an open mind – and instantly fell in love.
+But like all loves, once in a while it can get rocky…

-The exquisite Bay of Kotor unfurls in front of you, behind you, almost everywhere you look.
+The exquisite Kotor Bay sweeps out in front of you, behind you, almost everywhere you look.
 There are hidden nooks and crannies and stairways heading up the mountain, many of them hidden under ancient vines or behind lush flowers.

-Kotor has been blessed with a an environment that is striking at worst, sublime at best.
+Kotor has been blessed with an environment that is striking at worst, sublime at best.

-First, a disclosure if you will...
-I did NOT climb up this myself.
+First, a disclosure if you will… I did NOT climb up here myself.

-I sat in a café in the Old Town sipping a macchiato (at the San Giovanni, if you must know) and watched the brave and hardy trudge up the more than 1350 steps towards St John Fortress.
-They began their climb with a spring but, as they advanced, they began to slow, once (I'm guessing) the full realization of their ambition caught up with them.
+I sat in a café in the Old Town sipping a macchiato (at the San Giovanni, if you must know) and watched the brave and hardy trudge up the more than 1350 steps towards the confusingly named fortress, whose official name is St Ivan, but to locals it’s St. Giovanni – which translates to St John Fortress for visitors.
+They began their climb with a spring but, as they advanced, they began to slow, probably once the full realization of their ambition caught up with them.

 This hike isn’t for the untrained.

 Certainly, it wasn’t for me, but oh, those views…